-This is the second of a series of papers that are being written as part of a larger project to estimate a small quarterly Global Projection Model (GPM).
+This is the third of a series of papers that are being written as part of a larger project to estimate a small quarterly Global Projection Model (GPM).
 The GPM project is designed to improve the toolkit for studying both own-country and cross-country linkages.
-In this paper, we estimate a small quarterly projection model of the US, Euro Area, and Japanese economies.
-The model is estimated with Bayesian techniques, which provide a very efficient way of imposing restrictions to produce both plausible dynamics and sensible forecasting properties.
+In this paper, we estimate a small quarterly projection model of the US, Euro Area, and Japanese economies that incorporates oil prices and allows us to trace out the effects of shocks to oil prices.
+The model is estimated with Bayesian techniques.
 We show how the model can be used to construct efficient baseline forecasts that incorporate judgment imposed on the near-term outlook.

-JEL Classification Numbers: C51;E31;E52
+JEL Classification Numbers: C51; E31; E52